nakamura-to/joiny/README.md

 // get a chat channel bundle with the `onChatChannel` callback webRTC.on('chat.channel', onChatChannel);

-// get a file channel bundle with the `onChatChannel` callback webRTC.on('file.channel', onFileChannel);
+// get a file channel bundle with the `onFileChannel` callback webRTC.on('file.channel', onFileChannel);

 // start communication